The definitive guide to CRM for venture capital

 Relationship intelligence

 Relationship intelligence tools offer new insights that lead to new connections in your team’s shared network.
-Smart algorithms can measure relationship quality and lead to warmer introductions, and data enrichment provides additional context around people and organizations.
+AI-driven algorithms measure relationship quality and can lead to warmer introductions, while data enrichment provides additional context around people and organizations.

 Relationship scoring takes the guesswork out of outreach by quantifying just how well you know contacts in your network.
 These values are generated based on previous interactions and mutual connections.
 Sourcing based on actionable data points is much easier than sending out cold email after cold email, and team members can source new leads spread across your firm’s collective network rather than being limited to their own contacts.

 Automatic data enrichment fills in key data points at both the person and organization levels.
-Auto-populate data like job title and industry for your people lists.
+For example, it will auto-populate data like job title and industry for your people lists.
 It will also fill in fields like location, industry, current funding amount, and AUM (assets under management) at the organization level without your team ever having to ask.

 While a CRM can’t replace your team’s networking and outreach tools, using a unified system that manages and supplements that network with the right technology increases collaboration and effectiveness.